top of page

 Revelation stuff about

-creatures made up of
+creatures made up

-the heads, mouths, legs,
+heads, mouths, legs,

 feet, claws of different

-animals.
+.
 Don't waste my time.
 I don't believe a

 word of it."